 Behind the central court was the inner court.
 This was where the king's royal consorts and daughters lived.
 The inner court was like a small city entirely populated by women and boys under the age of puberty.
 Even though no royalty currently reside in the inner court, it is still completely closed off to the public.

 Wish you could have this information with you when you visit the Grand Palace?
 Now you can.
 Check out our Bangkok Essentials ebook.

 Whether you take a guided tour or not, the route through the palace complex is more or less fixed.
 This guide provides a step-by-step tour of the temple and palace buildings.
 Start with the buildings of the outer court.

-Admission to the Temple of the Emerald Buddha and the Central Court of the Grand Palace is 400 Baht (13.44 USD).
-Note that the admission fee also includes an admission ticket to Vimanmek Mansion and several other sights around Bangkok that can be used within seven days of your Grand Palace visit.
+Admission to the Temple of the Emerald Buddha and the Central Court of the Grand Palace is 500 Baht (13.37 USD).
+Note that the admission fee also includes an admission ticket to Vimanmek Mansion and some other sights around Bangkok (the exact list varies from time to time) that can be used within seven days of your Grand Palace visit.

 While the Temple of the Emerald Buddha and Grand Palace grounds are open every day when not being used for state functions, the audience halls in the Grand Palace are closed on weekends.
 You can only gain entrance to see the magnificent thrones on weekdays.
 The Royal Pantheon in Temple of the Emerald Buddha is only open one day a year, on 6 April.

 Getting to the Grand Palace is quite easy by boat.
 Take the Chaophraya Express Boat to the Chang Pier (Tha Chang).
 Walk through the market around the pier and out onto the plaza flanked by old shop-houses.
 The long white wall of the Grand Palace is across the street on your right.
 You can't really miss it.
 The entrance is the second gate in the wall.